practicalglitch/apio3/README.md

 # apio3
 Java API for AO3

+Uses jsoup to retrieve data (AKA: This is a web scraper!
+It comes with all the oddities of one.)

 See the ApiO3 class for the available functions.

 In heavy beta.
 Everything is subject to change and may be prone to error.